chefworks/cxml-tester/README.md

 # cxml-tester

-With cxml-tester, you can posts cXML request data to test a Punch Out capable endpoint.
+cxml-tester's purpose is to test Punchout Providers implementations.

+How it works: cxml-tester provides a web UI for posting cXML data to end-points.
+While the same - and more - can be acheived with `curl`, cxml-tester has a nicer UI.

+see [cXML Reference Guide](http://xml.cxml.org/current/cXMLReferenceGuide.pdf) for more details.

-## Running locall
+## Running locally
 ### Requirements
 - make
 - python3